UNA-Development/procare-api-blueprint/parts/03-Pharmacies.md

       + quantity = 1 (optional, number, `1`) ...
 The quantity to search for.
       + page = `1` (optional, number, `1`) ...
 The page to retrieve.
 Defaults to `1`.
       + perPage = `10` (optional, number, `10`) ...
 The number of results per page.
 Defaults to `10`.
-      + cliendId (required, string, `secret-credentials`) ...
+      + clientId (required, string, `secret-credentials`) ...
 The Procare-distributed API credentials.

 + Response 200 (application/json)